iifl-logo

 • MORE LIBERAL TREATMENT FOR BANK INTEREST

-Today, there are broad exemptions available to persons under the age of 60 under Section 80TTA and senior citizens under Section 80TTB.
+Presently, there are broad exemptions available to persons under the age of 60 under Section 80TTA and senior citizens under Section 80TTB.
 These pertain to exempt interest income on bank deposits.
 Currently, Section 80TTA has a limit of ₹10,000 per annum, while Section 80TTB has a limit of ₹50,000 per annum.
 Also, beyond a threshold, there is TDS deduction on interest on bank deposits.
-These rates are too low and need to change.
+This cap is at a minimum and need to change.

 One way is to raise the limit under Section 80TTA to ₹25,000 and the exemption limits under Section 80TTB to ₹1 lakh.
 With TIS and AIS tracking; TDS on bank interest can be scrapped.